 f) Blur the trail array.
 This simulates the pheromones diffusing over the surface.
 I use this quick blur with an option for a blur radius between 1 and 5.

-g) Evaporate the trail by a small amount.
+g) Evaporate the pheromone trails by a small amount.
+Subtract a small amount from all of the trail array cells.
 This slowly decays the amount of pheromone.

 Repeat the main loop as long as necessary.